qmacp/ICUMotionSensorStudy/README.md

-# ICUMotionSensorStudy
+# Quantifying Motor Activity in Critical Care Project (QMACP)
-Individualized Sensor-Based Analysis and Classification of Motor Activity: A Novel Physiologic Variable in the Intensive Care Unit
+Decoding Quantitative Motor Features for Classification and Prediction in Severe Brain Injury